 - Ec 10: Ec 10 (a & b) is the standard starting point for those considering concentrating in economics and a prerequisite for upper-level classes, so we strongly encourage you to enroll in Ec 10 as a first-year.
-For those of you who can place out of Ec 10, we suggest that you enroll in one of the intermediate theory courses (e.g., Ec 1010a/b) or another course that has Ec 10 as a pre-req.
+For those of you who have a strong background in introductory economics and choose to skip Ec 10, you can considering enrolling in one of the intermediate theory courses (e.g., Ec 1010a/b) or another economics elective to get your economics curiosity flowing during your first year.

 - Math: We also recommend that you take math during your first year.
 All concentrators must take (or place out of) Math 1a, which is a prereq for Ec 1010a/b (which you'll want to take sophomore year).
 Those of you interested in honors will also need to take (or place out of) Math 1b and a multivariable calculus course (Math 18/Math 21a/AM 21a).

 Stats: Lastly, we recommend that you take statistics first year (Stats 100/104/109/110/AM 101/Math 154 - see the FAQs linked on the Concentration Requirement page for how these differ).
 This will allow you to take econometrics (e.g., Ec 1123) fall of sophomore year, before sophomore tutorial in the spring (Ec 970).